Looking to develop your construction career?

 - proofreading and editing written work

 After successfully completing the eight units for the Higher National Certificate, you could progress to a Higher National Diploma in Construction and the Built Environment.
 This would require you to complete a further eight units (a further two years part-time).

 There is excellent progression from there also, so once you have achieved your HND, there are a range of options available to ‘Top Up’ to a BA (Hons) degree (subject to meeting entry requirements).

 A typical offer is 64 UCAS points.
 This may be from:

-We also welcome students returning to education who possess strong industry related experience.
-We support widening participation and encourage applicants with non-standard qualifications.
+We also welcome students returning to education who possess strong, industry-related experience.
+We support widening participation and encourage you to apply, even if you have non-standard qualifications.

-Applicants whose first language is not English must also demonstrate that their level of English is acceptable, by achieving a score in a recognised test such as: British Council IELTS: normally a minimum level 5.5 overall.
-Credit transfer and accreditation of prior learning
+If your first language is not English, you must demonstrate that your level of English is acceptable.
+You can do this by achieving a score in a recognized test such as: British Council IELTS: normally a minimum level 5.5 overall including reading and writing components.

 All applicants will be interviewed on an online conference call or in person.